epuzanov/ZenPacks.community.OracleMon/README.rst

 ------

 You must first have, or install, Zenoss 2.5.2 or later.
-This ZenPack was tested against Zenoss 2.5.2 and Zenoss 3.2.
+This ZenPack was tested against Zenoss 2.5.2, Zenoss 3.2 and Zenoss 4.2.
 You can download the free Core version of Zenoss from http://community.zenoss.org/community/download

 ZenPacks